 Prevention is better than cure

-It is amazing how this age old cliché applies even in your dental insurance benefits.
+It is amazing how this age-old cliché applies even in your dental benefits.

-If you don’t have any teeth that needs fixing, then go for preventive procedures.
+If you don’t have any teeth that need fixing, then go for preventive procedures.

 Aside from keeping your teeth healthy, the costs for preventive visits are actually 100% covered by most plans.

-So if you don’t know what to do with your dental plan yet, then now is the good time to visit your dentist and start the coming year with a healthy smile.
+So if you don’t know what to do with your dental plan yet, then now is a good time to visit your dentist and start the coming year with a healthy smile.

 Plan your next year’s coverage early